patrick-llgc/Learning-Deep-Learning/paper_notes/nmp.md

 The authors still uses a perception loss, but this loss is only used to guide the system and provide interpretability to the end-to-end stack.

 This work is based on [Fast and Furious](faf.md) and [IntentNet](intentnet.md).
 It uses similar input of lidar data and semantic maps.
+It inspires [MP3](mp3.md).

 #### Key ideas
 - Why cost-volume?
 	- The ultimate output of the neural network is a cost volume of the size HxWxT.
 This cost volume represents the "goodness" of each possible location that the SDV can take within the planning horizon.
 The non-parametric cost volume **allows uncertainty and multimodality**.
-	- Sampling: space sampling based on clothoids], and then time sampling to determine the space-time profile.
+	- Sampling: space sampling based on clothoids, and then time sampling to determine the space-time profile.
 A set of trajectories is generated and evaluated against a predefined cost.
 This is a simple look-up operation and can be done **efficiently**.
 	$$s^* = \arg \min_s \sum_t c^t (s^t) $$
 	- Imitation learning approaches has to design multi-modality anchors specifically. (cf [Rules of the road](ror.md), [MultiPath](multipath.md), [MultiPath Uber](multipath_uber.md)).
 - Loss for training motion planner: